-Coconut milk is highly regarded as a popular alternative to dairy.
+Coconut milk shines as a fantastic alternative to dairy.

 It’s easy to make, versatile, and delicious.